KatherineMichel/portfolio/doc/2024-recap.md

 I attended DjangoCon US from September 22-27.
 It was an absolute blast.
 I wrote a [recap](https://katherinemichel.github.io/portfolio/djangocon-us-2024-recap.html) about it.

+Thank you to Django News for featuring it in [Issue 254](https://django-news.com/issues/254#start)!

 ### CockroachDB Day

 <!--
 CockroachDB Day
+Designing Data Intensive Applications
 -->

 ## October